madprops/airc/README.md

 ---

-`respond`: Shortcut to set the rules.

-`respond like a lawyer` will set the rules to exactly that.
+`reset`: Reset the rules to default.

----

-`reset`: Make the bot respond with its default personality.

 ---